livecycle/preevy/README.md

 - `tunnel-service-domain` is where the tunnel service is hosted.
 It can be specified using the `--tunnel-url` flag of the `preevy up` command, and defaults to our free service at `*.livecycle.run`.
 <!--lint enable awesome-list-item-->

-When using the default `*.livecycle.run` domain, environments are publicly accessible to those who know the URLs.
-You can create private environments by hosting the tunnel service yourself, e.g, on a private network or behind a login page.
+### Network isolation

+The Tunnel Server can be deployed on a your private network (e.g, VPC), which access to your environments at the network level.

 ## Configuration files